-The platform created through the campaign intends to explore opportunities for strengthening Gender Based Violence prevention and response strategies through emerging policy and legislative frameworks and institutions.
+The platform created through the campaign explores opportunities for strengthening Gender Based Violence prevention and response strategies through emerging policy and legislative frameworks and institutions.
 The Keeping the promise to end GBV campaign was launched on the 10th December 2014.
-The day was befitting as it was on international human rights day and in commemoration of the 16 days of activism.
+The day was befitting as it was on international Human Rights Day and in commemoration of the 16 days of activism.
 The campaign is an initiative of the national GBV sub-cluster working group and is being spearheaded by the National Gender and Equality Commission.
+The campaign uses the human rights based approach framework and does not discriminate against any segment of the population.
+The campaign steered by the National Gender and Equality Commission, has so far been launched in 17 Counties and the work continues with the intention of campaign being launched in all the 47 Counties.
+It is foreseen that the implementation will be extended into the new county governments to be formed after the August 2017 elections.

-4. LEGAL FRAMEWORK ON GBV IN KENYA
+4.0 LEGAL FRAMEWORK ON GBV IN KENYA